rajeshrideshmukh/missingskill-learning/javascript/js-introduction-and-basics.md

 Variables are considered as a container to hold some values.

-In JavaScript, variables are loosely coupled.
+In JavaScript, variables are **_dynamically typed_**.
 It means while we declare a variable we dont need to specify it's type.

 A JavaScript variable can be assigned any type of value and depending on the value the type is assigned at run time.